Non- members as well as members are always made most welcome, so please do have a look at the Events page for the latest details.

 The Friends of Gillfield Wood have been spreading their wings and have set up a Swift Group in Totley.

-We hope to put up more Swift Nest boxes around the village in the spring of next year, before May 2024.
+We hope to put up more Swift Nest boxes around the village.
 If you are interested in purchasing a nest box and having it fitted to your property, please find out more from swiftsoftotley@outlook.com.

 Please click on this link or go to the page Totley Swift Group for more information.